Inexact Restoration via random models for unconstrained noisy optimization: Analysis of the proposed algorithm

 By plugging \eqref{eq:bound3} and (\ref{eq:accept3}) in \eqref{eq:ine_success}, it follows

-and \eqref{eq:delta_succ} guarantees that the acceptance condition (\ref{eq:accept1}) is satisfied, since the right-hand side of the inequality above is non-negative. \end{proof} 5pt We conclude this section by providing a straightforward lower bound on $\Aredk(x_{k+1},\theta_{k+1})$ in case $k$ is a successful iteration. \begin{lemma} Suppose that iteration $k$ is successful.
-Then, we have
+and \eqref{eq:delta_succ} guarantees that the acceptance condition (\ref{eq:accept1}) is satisfied, since the right-hand side of the inequality above is non-negative. \end{proof} 5pt We conclude this section by providing a straightforward lower bound on $\Aredk(x_{k+1},\theta_{k+1})$ in case $k$ is a successful iteration. \begin{lemma} Suppose Assumption \ref{ass_fh} holds.
+If the iteration $k$ is successful, then we have

 \end{lemma} \begin{proof} If the iteration $k$ is successful, then $x_{k+1}=x_k+p_k$ and $\theta_{k+1}=\theta_{k+1}^t $ according to \eqref{eq:succ}.
 By combining \eqref{eq:pred_cond} with the acceptance conditions \eqref{eq:accept1} and \eqref{eq:accept2}, it follows that